Filippo Artioli

-Filippo Artioli (born 25 January 1998) is an Italian football player who plays for club Piacenza.
+Filippo Artioli (born 25 January 1998) is an Italian football player who plays for club Treviso.

 Club career

 SPAL

 On 11 July 2018, he joined Serie C club Viterbese Castrense on loan.
 He made his Serie C debut for Viterbese Castrense on 5 December 2018 in a game against Bisceglie, as a 79th-minute substitute for Bismark Ngissah.

 Imolese

 On 17 July 2019, he signed a 1-year contract with Serie C club Imolese.

 Mezzolara

 On 31 August 2020 he joined Mezzolara.